Premium Folding Electric Bikes

 Electric Bike Selection Guide

-The hard tail models, M005 and F008, called “Z E-bike” for the shape of their frames, are great for general riding on paved or unpaved roads.
+Compuboost Street bikes are the hard tail models, M005 and F008.
+Also called “Z E-bike” for the shape of their frames, they are great for general riding on paved or unpaved roads.
 They take standard rear luggage racks, allowing them to be perfect bikes for school, university or commute.
 The M005 also has standard a USB cell phone holder, powered by the mains battery, so you can use and charge your phone while riding.
 The USB cell phone holder is optional on our other models.
 Both models utilize low maintenace Mag wheels that never need adjustment or trueing, and rust free.

 |Purpose|| M003 |